Hekuran Murati

-Hekuran Murati (born November 7, 1987) is a Kosovo Albanian economist and conservative politician, currently serving as minister of finance, labor and transfers of Kosovo.
-After a successful career in civil service and business consultancy, he rose to national prominence with his research and media appearances critical of public-sector mismanagement and privatization.
+Hekuran Murati (born November 7, 1987) is a Kosovar economist and conservative politician, currently serving as minister of finance, labor and transfers of Kosovo.
+After a career in civil service and business consultancy, he rose to national prominence with his research and media appearances critical of public-sector mismanagement and privatization.
 He entered politics in 2019 and served as member of parliament before his current assignment.